jreel/jreel.github.io/_posts/2017-07-21-jekyll-tips-tricks-and-best-practices.md

  Now that that's mostly sorted, we're moving on to the front-end stuff.

 ## The blessing and curse of Jekyll
-Jekyll can be a bit two-faced *(much like its literary ~~namesake~~ eponym, methinks)*, in that one of the biggest benefits to Jekyll is also a huge drawback, and that is the fact that it's so blank... open... unfettered... there are a multitude of different ways to configure and use it!
+Jekyll can be a bit two-faced *(much like its literary ~~namesake~~ eponym)*, in that one of the biggest benefits to Jekyll is also a huge drawback, and that is the fact that it's so blank... open... unfettered... there are a multitude of different ways to configure and use it!

 Which means there are a multitude of different problems that can happen, and a multitude of different solutions, and it can be